hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/scenarios/__init__.md

 **Overall:**

 This file is a basic initialization module for the `aliexpress` supplier-specific login scenario.
 Its primary role is to import and make available the `login` functionality for later use.
-The `MODE = 'dev'` declaration suggests that other modules may use this value to switch between development and production logic.
+The `` declaration suggests that other modules may use this value to switch between development and production logic.